-In theory, the messy bun is the easiest updo to pull off (and especially convenient when you’re working with second day or post-workout hair).
-But the truth is, this enviable, I-didn’t-try-at-all style requires a little bit of skill, which totally depends on the length of your hair.
+In theory, the messy bun is the easiest updo to pull off (and especially convenient when youre working with second day or post-workout hair).
+But the truth is, this enviable, I-didnt-try-at-all style requires a little bit of skill, which totally depends on the length of your hair.
 We turned to three of our favorite YouTubers to get their step-by-step tips for perfecting the quintessential, romantic messy bun.
+Let us help you discover new hair products when you subscribe and find your go-to styling spray.

 The Messy Bun: Short, Sweet, and Flyaway-Free